 The Advanced Standing curriculum (opens a PDF) is the same as the on-campus curriculum.
 Advanced Standing students must have earned a BSW from a program accredited by the Council on Social Work Education and have earned that degree within the past seven years.
 The BSW degree must be granted prior to the beginning of advanced standing classes.

-This next part-time 2 year hybrid program starts January 2018.
-Applications for this cohort will be accepted starting in early 2017.
+This next part-time 2 year hybrid program starts January 2018 with the face-to-face meetings in Denver.